jessepav/libgdx-wiki-old/_Footer.md

-When texturepacker can't be imported,
-I add the dependency not just to buildscript, but also to core dependency

-If you need additional help, check out the extremely helpful [libGDX Discord community](https://discord.gg/PcZyHQB)
+If you need additional help, check out our community on [Discord](https://libgdx.com/community/discord/)!